Internal medicine

 Can I get vaccinated without an appointment?

-Many vaccines are available for same-day vaccination without an appointment.
-However, stock availability may prevent same-day administration, so we recommend calling ahead to confirm.
+Many vaccines are available for walk-in, same-day vaccination.
+However, we may not have stock available on the day, so we recommend calling ahead to confirm.

-In principle, co-administration is possible (in different injection sites).
-However, if both are live vaccines, there must be an interval (27 days or more).
+In principle, simultaneous vaccination is possible (administered at separate sites).
+However, if live vaccines are involved, there must be an interval (at least 27 days).

-Most side effects are swelling, pain at the injection site, or mild fever, and resolve within 1–2 days.
-Severe side effects are very rare, but we can manage them with 30 minutes of post-vaccination observation in the clinic.
+Most side effects are swelling and pain at the injection site or a mild fever, which usually subside within 1-2 days.
+Severe side effects are very rare, but we are prepared to handle them during the 30-minute observation period at the clinic after vaccination.

 Can I get vaccinated while pregnant?

 Inactivated vaccines (influenza, pertussis, hepatitis B, etc.) can be administered during pregnancy and are sometimes recommended.
-Live vaccines (MR, varicella, mumps, etc.) are contraindicated during pregnancy.
+Live vaccines (MMR, chickenpox, mumps, etc.) are contraindicated during pregnancy.
 Please consult us individually.

-This varies depending on the vaccine, age, and municipality.
-Common examples include influenza for seniors, pneumococcal for seniors, routine HPV, and shingles (routine for 65 and older from FY2025).
+This depends on the eligible vaccine, age, and municipality.
+Examples include influenza for the elderly, pneumococcal for the elderly, routine HPV, and shingles (routine for 65-year-olds from fiscal year 2025).
 Please check your municipality's website.

-If you have a fever of 37.5°C or higher or are feeling significantly unwell, it is safer to postpone.
-If you have a mild runny nose or slight throat discomfort, vaccination is often possible with a doctor's judgment.
+If you have a fever of 37.5°C or higher or severe malaise, it is safer to postpone the vaccination.
+If you have only a light runny nose or slight sore throat, vaccination is often possible with a doctor's judgment.

 Do you handle vaccines for international travel?

-We can administer Hepatitis B, Tetanus, MR, Pertussis, and Meningococcal vaccines.
-Some vaccines, such as yellow fever and Japanese encephalitis (outside routine domestic vaccination), require designated medical institutions, which we can refer you to.
+We can handle Hepatitis B, Tetanus, MMR, Pertussis, Meningococcal, and other vaccines.
+Some vaccines, such as Yellow Fever and Japanese Encephalitis not covered by routine domestic vaccination, are handled by designated medical institutions, and we can refer you.

-We can administer routine vaccinations for junior high school students and older (HPV, Japanese Encephalitis 2nd dose, etc.).
-Pediatric routine vaccinations (BCG, DPT-IPV, Hib, pediatric pneumococcal, MR, etc.) are best administered at a pediatric clinic.
+We can handle routine vaccinations for junior high school students and older (HPV, Japanese Encephalitis Phase 2, etc.).
+Routine pediatric vaccinations (BCG, DPT-IPV, Hib, pediatric pneumococcal, MMR, etc.) are best administered at a pediatric clinic.

-We can issue a certificate at the time of vaccination.
-Please feel free to request one for submission to schools, workplaces, or study abroad programs.
-We also provide English certificates for international travel (additional fees apply).
+A certificate can be issued at the time of vaccination.
+Please feel free to request it for submission to schools, workplaces, or study abroad programs.
+English certificates for international travel are also available (additional fees apply).

 I don't know my past vaccination history.

 You can check with your maternal and child health handbook or vaccination certificate.
-If unavailable, we can perform an antibody test to assess your immune status and determine necessary vaccinations.
+If unknown, antibody tests can be performed to check your immune status and determine necessary vaccinations.

 Can I donate blood after vaccination?

-For inactivated vaccines (influenza, pneumococcal, etc.), you can donate blood 24 hours after vaccination.
-For live vaccines (MR, etc.), you can donate blood 4 weeks after vaccination.
-For COVID-19 vaccines, 48 hours after (Pfizer/Moderna).
+After inactivated vaccines (influenza, pneumococcal, etc.), you can donate blood 24 hours after vaccination.
+After live vaccines (MMR, etc.), you can donate blood 4 weeks after vaccination.
+For COVID-19 vaccines, it's 48 hours after vaccination (Pfizer, Moderna).

 Features of Vaccination at Our Clinic

-• Handles over 10 types of various vaccines
+• Supports a wide range of over 10 types of vaccines

-• Supports publicly funded vaccinations and municipal subsidies (Kita, Itabashi, Toshima Wards, etc.)
+• Supports publicly funded vaccinations and municipal subsidies (Kita Ward, Itabashi Ward, Toshima Ward, etc.)

-• From routine to voluntary vaccinations for adults
+• From routine adult vaccinations to voluntary vaccinations

-• Same-day vaccinations possible without an appointment (stock confirmation recommended)
+• Same-day vaccinations available without an appointment (stock confirmation recommended)

-• Offers both Shingrix and live attenuated options for shingles vaccine
+• Choice of both Shingrix and live attenuated vaccines for shingles

 • Catch-up HPV vaccination (Gardasil 9)